tslevy/resume/index.md

   </div>
 </div>

 Organized and motivated high school student with a 4.3 GPA and 5+ years of experience teaching math.
+Looking to use a positive attitude and patience with others to give customers a great experience.
 {: .lead .mt-0}

 ## Work